NFL Rumors: Philip Rivers Could Be Benched In Favor Of Tyrod Taylor If Chargers Continue To Struggle

 “It is far from a foregone conclusion that he is back in 2020, and ownership may be inclined to go in a different direction, the sources said.”

 In the immediate future, the Chargers appear focused on climbing back into playoff contention.
-At 4-7, the Chargers have almost no room for error and will likely need to win out for a chance at snagging the No. 6 seed.
+At 4-7, the Chargers have almost no room for error and will likely need to win for a chance at snagging the No. 6 seed.